OUR POINT OF VIEW

 Waiting for support equipment

-Searching for tools and parts
+Searching for tools and spare parts

 Walking between job sites